oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 `sub`:
 : REQUIRED A unique identifier for the subject within the context of the `aud` Trust Domain.
 Unlike OpenID Connect, the `sub` claim is NOT associated with the `iss` claim.

-`purp`:
+`scope`:
 : REQUIRED A String defining the purpose or intent of this transaction.
+Note that the value of this claim is defined by the Transaction Token Service and is not required to match the requested scope nor the scope in any supplied external token.

 `tctx`:
 : OPTIONAL A JSON object that contains values that remain immutable throughout the call chain.